-We will continue to work with the community, Ngāi Tahu and the Papatipu Rūnanga, central government, stakeholders, businesses and organisations across Christchurch and Banks Peninsula, to further develop and implement the Climate Action Programmes in the strategy.
+In response to calls for greater partnership and collaboration, we will establish a climate leadership group with key stakeholder representatives to guide our work with the community during the action planning phase of the strategy.
+This will involve working with the community, Ngāi Tahu and the Papatipu Rūnanga, central government, stakeholders, young people, businesses, universities, and organisations across Christchurch and Banks Peninsula, to further develop and implement the Climate Action Programmes in the strategy.